masudad/Google/README.md

 This script, `MoveMultipleBrowsers.py`, enables administrators to move multiple Chrome browser devices across different Organizational Units (OUs) in Google Workspace efficiently.
 Ideal for managing large numbers of devices.
 - For more information, see the [Move Multiple Browsers Documentation](MoveMultipleBrowsers.md).

+### 4. Block Extensions Based On Risk Score
+Automates the assessment and blocking of Chrome extensions in Google Workspace based on risk scores from Crxcavator and Spin.ai.
+This script evaluates each extension's risk score and blocks those exceeding defined thresholds within a specified Organizational Unit, enhancing security and compliance in the digital workspace.
+- For more information, see the [Block Extensions Based On Risk Score Documentation](BlockExtensionBasedOnRiskScore.md).

 ## Usage
 These scripts are intended for use by administrators and IT professionals who manage Google Workspace or Google Admin Console environments.
 They are designed to be user-friendly and easily integrated into existing Google Workspace setups.